- Blind American Idol Finalist

 - Transplant Recipient

-A multi-talented musician, Scott's heartfelt songs and powerful voice take his audiences on an emotional journey of hardship and hope, entreating listeners that no matter what life brings their way, life is always worth living to the fullest.
+As an accomplished pianist, Scott's heartfelt songs and powerful voice take his audiences on an emotional journey of hardship and hope, entreating listeners that no matter what life brings their way, life is always worth living to the fullest.

 Scott has appeared on Jimmy Kimmel Live, Regis and Kelly, the Today Show, Canada AM, Larry King Live, Huckabee, and many other programs.
 In 2010, Scott was honored by Dr. Robert and Arvella Schuller with the annual award for "promoting positive values in the media."
 In 2012, he partnered with Donate Life America and FOX to launch a national PSA for organ, eye, and tissue donation.
 He wrote a song for the PSA entitled "I Am Hope," and it quickly became a theme song for the transplant community.
 The song was released on Scott's 2014 album Lighthouse.